thaabomb/autocross-notes/README.md

 Use a safety tether for externally mounted cameras in case the primary mount fails.

-# Notes from reading _Speed Secrets: Winning Autocross Techniques_
+# Notes from reading _Speed Secrets: Winning Autocross Techniques_ by Ross Bentley
 Driving at the limit is more important that being on the ideal line.

 Practice awareness.